InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/compile-hardhat.md

 ```

 Open the `Counter.json` file indicated.
-In it you should see the compiler outputs, including `abi`, and `bytecode`.
+In it, you should see the compiler outputs, including the `abi` and `bytecode` fields.

-These are needed for following steps!
+These artifacts are used in all later steps (test, deploy, verify, and interact).

 ## Next steps